 It’s essential to keep track of your Paying Share.
 If your ARPPU is growing with the Paying Share going down, you’re losing money in the long term.
 Revenues from paying users won’t beat the decreasing number of them.
 The metric also helps you evaluate and forecast your revenues.

 ARPU shows how the price of your product corresponds to its value.
 How else can you use this metric?

 It turns out you generate the most revenue from your super-loyal customers and newcomers.
 If you focus on these two segments, you can significantly increase your revenues.

 Whatever your ARPU is, the sky’s the limit.
 Let’s look at the most common ways to enhance this metric.

 Eventually, ARPU has more than doubled.
 Customer segmentation based on plans and pricing, a clear understanding of customer needs, and specific features have a huge impact on ARPU.

-- Increase your product value.
+3. Increase your product value.
 The more often a customer pays you, the bigger their next invoice will be.
 Work hard on customer acquisition, activation, and retention.
-The better a user understands the value (and the sooner they do), the more likely it is that they will stay with you for a long haul.
+The better a user understands the value (and the sooner they do), the more likely they will stay with you for the long haul.
 This directly impacts your revenues and hence increases ARPU.

 May your ARPU skyrocket!